Longgan Lake

 Longgan Lake (龙感湖 (龍感湖, Lónggǎn Hú)) is a freshwater lake in central China, divided between Susong County of Anhui Province and Huangmei County at the eastern extremity of Hubei Province.
 The lake is situated near the north bank of the middle reaches of Yangtze River, opposite Poyang Lake (which is south of the Yangtze).
 The lake was named Longgan Lake in a 1955 decision which combined the names of two former lakes, Long Lake (龙湖) and Gan Lake (感湖).

 As of 1998, the lake's water surface area was 316.2 km2.
 It is an important marsh protective area.
 Longgan Lake is an important aquatic farming area.

 Geography

 Administrative Divisions

-The western shore of Longgan Lake is in Huanggang; the area is administered under the Longganhu Administrative District (total area: 100 km2).
+The western shore of Longgan Lake is in Huanggang; the area is administered under the Longganhu Administrative District (total area: 100 km^{2}).
 Longganhu Administrative District administers: